bonnybabukachappilly/ros2bridge/README.md

 }
 ```

-* NOTE: message should be in the format of service type
+* NOTE: the message should be in the format of the service type

 ### ACTION CLIENT

-For creating a action client
+For creating an action client

 ```json
 {